-src/main/java/org/jboss/jdf/example/ticketmonster/service/MediaManager.java
+src/main/java/org/jboss/jdf/example/ticketmonster/service/MediaManager.java st The media manager also transparently caches the media items on first load.

 The media manager is responsible for taking a media item, and returning either the URL of the cached version (if the application cannot load the item from the URL), or the original URL.